Caterpillar Foundation

 - The most viable pathway is networking with Caterpillar employees and retirees

-- The Caterpillar Cares program (matching gifts and volunteering) opens doors for smaller organizations
+- The Caterpillar Cares programme (matching gifts and volunteering) opens doors for smaller organisations

 - Employees can request matching gifts to eligible charities, creating an initial relationship